-Mature hairline can seem like your hairline has begun to recede, and you might worry that it’s a sign of impending baldness.
+Mature hairlines can be easily confused with receding hairlines, and you might worry that it’s a sign of impending baldness.

 But moderate recession at the front of the scalp doesn’t always mean you’re guaranteed to experience more severe hair loss later.
 You could simply have a mature hairline instead.
 And there are multiple ways to deal with it.